Putting yourself in the customer’s shoes can really help you to empathize and keep your customer responses genuine and honest.

 - I will find out it for you.

 Words and phrases exist that can make your emails sound accusatory.
-A person who might receive such email may feel angry or guilty, instead of feeling comforted and happy.
+A person who might receive such an email may feel angry or guilty, instead of feeling comforted and happy.
 Avoid words and phrases such as:

 - Calm down